nimar/seismic-2d/README.txt

+solve.py      -- a sample solver that learns the physics and solves the episodes evaluate.py   -- evaluates a solution versus a reference mwmatching.py -- utility script for max-weight max cardinality matching

+short_data/ or large_data/
-solve.py      -- a sample solver that learns the physics and solves the episodes evaluate.py   -- evaluates a solution versus a reference mwmatching.py -- utility script for max-weight max cardinality matching physics.data  -- physics for the training and test episodes training.data -- 10K episodes for training test.data     -- another 10K episodes for testing test.blind    -- the test data with the event-to-detection mapping omitted test.solution -- the sample solution on the test data
+                  -- data directory where the following files need to be downloaded physics.data     -- physics for the training and test episodes training.data    -- 10K episodes for training test.data        -- another 10K episodes for testing test.blind       -- the test data with the event-to-detection mapping omitted test.solution    -- a sample solution on the test data (not available yet)

 Overview
 ========

 The model is completely described in ```description.tex``` and this should be translated in the Probabilistic Programming Language of your choosing.
-The unlabeled data in ```test.blind``` (and optionally the labeled data in ```training.data```) comprises the observations to the model.
-The query of interest is the seismic bulletin for each of the observed episodes.
+The unlabeled test data in ```test.blind``` and the labeled training data in ```training.data``` comprises the observations to the model.
+The query of interest is the seismic bulletin for each of the observed episodes in the test data.

 Once all the bulletins have been produced, the script ```evaluate.py``` can be used to produce the reports on the accuracy versus the reference